Hélène Grémillon

-Hélène Grémillon (born 8 February 1977 in Poitiers) is a French writer.
+Hélène Grémillon (born 8 February 1977 in Poitiers) is a French novelist.

 Biography

-Hélène Grémillon was destined very young to literature.
-She studied letters and obtained a master's degree, then turned to history, thus obtaining a DEA.
+Hélène Grémillon studied letters and obtained a master's degree, then turned to history, thus obtaining a DEA.

-She began writing her first novel, Le Confident.
-This book, published in 2010, quickly became a best seller.
+Her first novel, Le Confident, published in 2010, quickly became a best seller.
 Translated into twenty languages, it sold more than 250,000 copies and more than 250,000 copies in pocket edition, and appeared in some twenty countries.
 Le Confident is a love story, recounting the life of Camille, who receives a letter from an unknown sender after her mother's death, between the year 1938 and the year 1942.

 She radically changes scenery in her second novel, La Garçonnière, a suspense novel inspired by a real drama happening in Argentina in Buenos Aires in 1987.